puppylinux-woof-CE/puppylinux-woof-CE.github.io/site-map.md

 ![Puppy Logo](c/puppylogo96.png)
 The **Puppy Linux logo** was adopted by Puppy Linux in 2008.

-It was created by _rastapax_ on the Puppy Linux Discussion Forum.
+It was created by _rastapax_ on the original Puppy Linux Discussion Forum.